An Implementation of the Extended Tower Number Field Sieve using 4d Sieving in a Box and a Record Computation in Fp4: Abstract

 \section{Abstract}

 We report on an implementation of the Extended Tower Number Field Sieve (ExTNFS) and record computation in a medium characteristic finite field $\F_{p^4}$ of 512 bits size.
-We show that sieving in a box (orthotope) for collecting relations for ExTNFS is still fast in 4 dimensions.
+Empirically, we show that sieving in a 4-dimensional box (orthotope) for collecting relations for ExTNFS in $\F_{p^4}$ is faster than sieving in a 4-dimensional hypersphere.
+We also give a new intermediate descent method, `descent using random vectors', without which the descent stage in our ExTNFS computation would have been difficult/impossible, and analyze its complexity.